int(396)

 Wool

 Frank Stella is one of the leading figures of the Minimalist movement.
-Initially influenced by the Abstract Expressionism of Jackson Pollock and Franz Kline, towards the late fifties, he moved to New York, where he abandoned the Expressionist quest for colour in favour of flat and Minimalist surfaces, following the work of Barnett Newman and Jasper Johns.
-He soon inaugurated a series of works emphasising the painting as an object rather than a representation of something else.
-Faithful to Minimalist philosophy, the canvas for him is a flat surface with colour yet suggestive of a third dimension.
+Initially influenced by the Abstract Expressionism of Jackson Pollock and Franz Kline, towards the late Fifties he moves to New York where he abandons the Expressionist quest for colour in favour of flat and Minimalist surfaces, following the work of Barnett Newman and Jasper Johns.
+He soon inaugurated a series of works emphasising the painting as an object in itself rather than as a representation of something else.
+Faithful to Minimalist philosophy, the canvas for him is nothing but a flat surface with color yet suggestive of a third dimension.

-‘River of Ponds’ was one of the exhibits, in a planned edition of 20 examples.
+‘River of Ponds’ was part of the exhibition, in a planned edition of 20 examples.

 Let's stay in touch.